ntclark/PostScript/EnVisioNateSW_Renderer/Readme.md

 The demo is a windows application that hosts this project as a COM component and creates each of the typical graphics primitives in a clean and robust way.
-You can see immediately how easy, and flexible, this component really is for rendering graphics.
-Which includes all manner of text right away (the demo also shows the use of the [Font Manager](../EnVisioNateSW_FontManager/Readme.md) object).
+You can see immediately how easy, and flexible, this component really is for rendering graphics, which includes all manner of text, right away (the demo also shows the use of the [Font Manager](../EnVisioNateSW_FontManager/Readme.md) object).

 To get started with the demo, please go [here](./rendererDemo/Readme.md).